Meet John Doe: Adaptations

 Meet John Doe was dramatized as a radio play on the September 28, 1941 broadcast of The Screen Guild Theater, starring Gary Cooper, Barbara Stanwyck and Edward Arnold in their original roles.

 A musical stage version of the film, written by Eddie Sugarman and composed by Andrew Gerle, was produced by Ford's Theatre in Washington, DC, from March 16 to May 20, 2007, featuring Heidi Blickenstaff as Ann Mitchell and James Moye as John Willoughby/John Doe.
 Donna Lynne Champlin had previously appeared as Ann Mitchell in workshop versions of the show.
 After an off-Broadway stint, the Chicago production of the musical was presented at the Porchlight Music Theatre from March 5 to April 17, 2011, under the direction of Jim Beaudry, musical direction by Eugene Dizon, featuring Elizabeth Lanza as Ann Mitchell and Karl Hamilton as John Willoughby/John Doe, garnering a Jeff Award nomination for Actress in a Principal Role – Musical for Elizabeth Lanza.
 Due to this production, R&H Theatricals has licensed the show for future productions.

 A Bollywood remake, Main Azaad Hoon, was released in 1989, starring Amitabh Bachchan.

 Restoration and home media

 In 1945 Capra and Riskin sold all rights in Meet John Doe to Sherman S. Krellberg's Goodwill Pictures, a New York distributor.

 While in Goodwill's possession, the original camera negative deteriorated due to poor storage and was eventually destroyed.
 The Library of Congress created a fresh preservation negative in the 1970s by combining Goodwill's surviving 35mm prints with the Warner Bros. studio print.

 Since its copyright was not renewed and it entered the public domain in 1969, the film has received numerous copies on home video for years, sourced from inferior quality prints, while the restored LoC print remains in storage.
 In 2001 Ken Barnes' Laureate Presentations undertook a digital restoration of the best available European print.
 It has been released on DVD by Sanctuary (UK) and VCI (US).
+The LoC print was used for the 2024 high definition Blu-ray released by ClassicFlix in 2024.